masonfmatthews/rails_assignments/assignments/voting_api/README.md

   * `index` action
   * `show` action

-Modify the candidates, voters, and votes models and controllers to allow:
+Modify the candidates, voters, and votes models and controllers as follows:

-* candidates to belong to a race
+* candidates belong to a race
 * votes belong to a candidate, a voter, and a race
-* votes to be unique for a voter and a race, not just one vote per voter
+* votes are unique for a voter and a race, not just one vote per voter
+* votes index is grouped by race
-* votes index page to show number of votes per candidate grouped by race.
+* votes index shows number of votes per candidate, and is sorted by number of votes (within the race)

+Also, modify your token auth to receive the token in the request header rather than as a parameter.

 ## Nightmare Mode

+Extend the application to track ballots.
+A ballot does not refer to one piece of paper that has been turned in by one voter, but to the set of races which appear together on the ballot for a particular geographic region.
+Specifically:

+* races have many ballots and ballots have many races
+* voters belong to a ballot
+* voters can only vote for races on their ballot

+Also, extend your voting restrictions to allow certain races to take the form "vote for at most two of these candidates."
+Make sure that "two" can be replaced with any number for a particular race.

+Make your own choices about which API endpoints to add.

-Instead of using Basic Auth or Token Auth, use OAuth.
+Also, instead of using Token Auth, use OAuth.

 ## Notes